-- 1. be able to demonstrate a systematic knowledge of the fundamental concepts in AI. - 2. be able to apply a wider range of AI techniques and to evaluate their advantages and disadvantages. - 3. be able to identify problems that are amenable to solution by AI methods and methods which may be suited to solve a given problem. - 4. be able to demonstrate competency in developing programs to address problems in AI automatically.
+1. be able to demonstrate a systematic knowledge of the fundamental concepts in AI.

+2. be able to apply a wider range of AI techniques and to evaluate their advantages and disadvantages.

+3. be able to identify problems that are amenable to solution by AI methods and methods which may be suited to solve a given problem.

+4. be able to demonstrate competency in developing programs to address problems in AI automatically.

+Assessment: Examination 1 (60%)

+Assessment.
+Coursework 1 (15%)

+Coursework 2 (15%)

+Laboratory work (10%)

+Resit Assessment: Examination (Resit instrument) (100%)

-Assessment Description: Standard format Computer Science exam.
+Assessment Descrip otion: Standard format Computer Science exam.

-Practical programming assignments.
+Practical programming g assignments.

 Laboratory work.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approac h to main assessment: Moderation by sampling of the cohort

-Assessment Feedback: Outline solutions provided along with analytical individual feedback for assignment.
+Assessment Feedba ck: Outline solutions provided along with analytical individual feedback for

-Examination feedback summarising strengths and weaknesses of the class.
+assignment.
+Examinat tion feedback summarising strengths and weaknesses of the class.

 Failure Redemption: Resit examination

-Created July 2019.
+Additional Notes:

-Updated September 2021
+Updated August 2023